facephi/sdk-web-examples/examples/next/V15/sdk-react-onboarding/README.md

 > [!NOTE]
 > More information about the widgets please check [SDK-REACT Web WebComponents](https://docs.identity-platform.io/docs/SDK_Web/React/)

+> Despite using React 19, it is necessary to use the sdk-react version to implement the Facephi SDK Provider.

 ## Prod installation credentials

 Create a **.npmrc** file in the root project directory.